“All you gotta do is…”

 Don’t we love heroes?
-They’re the guy or gal that goes above and beyond the call to selflessly sacrifice for the sake of the “mission”.
 In the darkest hour, they shine bright.
 The history books praise their valor and we shower them with medals and gifts.
-They stepped up.
+They “stepped up”.

-I can remember one of my high school football coaches railing on during a halftime pep-talk shouting, “Who is gonna be the hero?” because, well, someone needed to single-handedly bring us back from a 30 point deficit.
+I can remember one of my high-school football coaches railing on during a halftime pep-talk shouting, “Who is gonna be the hero?”
+(Because someone needed to single-handedly bring us back from a 30 point deficit.)
 Meaning, step up!
 It’s that simple!
 Right?
+“All you gotta do is, be better at something you’ve never done!”

-As a men’s group leader, I can remember almost having the same tone.
+As a men’s group leader, I can remember having the same tone.
 “You know guys, some of you just need to step up in your families, your jobs, and your churches.”
 We would watch a video from any men’s devotional series you can think of, and I would spend weeks describing what “stepping up” to the preverbal “life plate” looked like.
-Then the truth hit.
-As I looked at my own life, not only was I not doing many of the things I was asking them to do, but I was calling them to do things they had never been trained to do.
+The message of every video host implied the same message as my football coach, “You guys need to do a better job at things you’ve never been trained to do.”

 It would be foolish to tell a toddler, “You just need to walk better and you won’t fall!”
 They are completely incapable of physically making their legs work more efficiently.
 When the modern church calls for men to “step up” we need to be able to precisely define that idea, and recognize that we are responsible for providing the training and equipping they need.
 It’s heart breaking when beloved brothers in Christ, in a defeated tone tell you, “I can’t lead my wife Biblically.
 No one has taught me how to use the Bible.”
 They are trying to walk without the spiritual structure to know how.